prideout/aobaker/README.md

 This little public domain tool does the following:

-- Generates reasonable UV's for an arbitrary mesh.
+- Generates reasonable UV's for any topologically "clean" mesh.
 - Creates a texture representing ambient occlusion.

 The first bullet uses Thekla's parameterization code; the second bullet uses Intel's embree library for raytracing.